joshcanhelp/josh-to-11/content/post/2016/2016-03-17-working-with-me.md

 ---
-title: "FAQ / Working with Me"
+title: "Working with Me"
-layout: page
+layout: post
-excerpt: "Frequently asked questions about what I do, how I do it, and details about working with me. "
+excerpt: "Frequently asked questions about what I do, how I do it, and details about working with me."
 date: 2016-03-17 15:00:28
 modified: 2016-10-17 17:36:23
-permalink: false
+permalink: working-with-me-in-2016/index.html
 tags: []
-featured_img:
-wpid: 3822
 ---

 Contractors can be the worst.
 In theory, it seems so simple, a win-win opportunity for everyone.
 A person or group has a task and a budget, another person has a specific set of skills and a list of monthly recurring expenses.
 Put the skills to work on that task and the budget takes care of the expenses. **So easy, right?**